ISISComputingGroup/ibex_developers_manual/Dependency-Updates.md

 - Get the latest AdoptOpen JDK 17 msi file from `https://adoptium.net/releases.html?variant=openjdk17&jvmVariant=hotspot` and put it in `\\isis\shares\ISIS_Experiment_Controls_Public\third_party_installers\latest_versions`.
 - Copy the older version onto the `\\isis\shares\ISIS_Experiment_Controls_Public\third_party_installers\old_versions`.
 - Uninstall the older version from control Panel and install the new version.
-- Test that running a start_ibex_server.bat works, and ensure there are no obvious errors in IOC logs for:
+- Test that running `start_ibex_server.bat` completes successfully, and ensure there are no obvious errors in the IOC log files for:
   * ARBLOCK
   * ARINST
   * ALARM